koalannette/hse-cw-note-tuner/README.md

 1. The Aubio tool designed for the extraction of annotations from audio signals.
 Available: https://aubio.org/
 2. The BASS audio library.
 Available: https://www.un4seen.com/
 3. Midifile: C++ MIDI file parsing library.
 Available: https://github.com/craigsapp/midifile

+The compiled version of the program can be found in the demo folder.